davidochoa/dotfiles/README-backup.md

 - ```~/Library/Application\ Support/Alfred\ 3/Alfred.alfredpreferences```
 - ```~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User```
 - ```/Library/Preferences/SystemConfiguration/SystemConfiguration``` (any necessary files)
-- Env file from any project that you want to keep
-- DB dump from any project that you want to keep

 #### 2.1.
 Other useful parts (to not forget)
 - ```/usr/local/etc/nginx/nginx.conf```